alpzj/JavaScript-TTT/README.md

 ## Game Design
 The game consists of a 3x3 grid where players take turns marking a square with either 'X' or 'O'.
 The game ends when one player gets three marks in a row, column, or diagonal.
 If all squares are filled and no one has won, the game ends in a draw.

+Win Conditions:

-Win Conditions:Three marks in a row horizontally, vertically, or diagonally.
+Three marks in a row horizontally, vertically, or diagonally.

+Draw Condition:

-Draw Condition:All squares are filled and there is no winner.
+All squares are filled and there is no winner.